yabinmeng/nosqlbench-build-docs/site/content/reference/standard_metrics.md

 some statement definition.

 The **cycles** metric is a timer that starts counting at the start of a cycle, before any specific activity behavior has control.
 It stops timing once the logical cycle is complete.
-This includes and additional phases that are executed by multi-phase actions.

 ## cycles.servicetime